allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 There are many ways these operations can be implemented in practice, with search engines using lots of optimizations.
 However, some constraints on the complexity remain.
 Let’s take a look at one possible implementation and see what conclusions we can draw.

-While the operations described below can be generalized to work on multiple lists at once, we’ll just discuss operation which are binary, i.e. which take two arguments, for simplicity.
+While the operations described below can be generalized to work on multiple lists at once, we’ll just discuss operations which are binary, i.e. which take two arguments, for simplicity.
 Conclusions remain the same.

 In the algorithms below, we'll assume each postings list is an actual list of integers (doc IDs), sorted in ascending order, and that their sizes